180D-FW-2021/Team4/README.md

     cd Team4
     cd controller

-In berryIMUKalmanBluetooth.py, replace the MAC address in line 28 with the same MAC address used earlier
+On your Raspberry PI, open berryIMUKalmanBluetooth.py, replace the MAC address in line 28 with the same MAC address used earlier

 Run the following: